 Unsurpassed in Italy, but if you’re not traveling there soon, this Pesto is the next best thing.

 Named for the “five lands” or five towns lining the shore of the Italian Riviera, this part of the Liguria region is famous for its beauty and its pesto.
 Anytime you get the pleasure of enjoying food where it originated, it enhances the experience and provides an understanding for the regional connection to the food.

 The Italian coastline was a beautiful highlight of our trip—the remarkable flavor of the pesto and sea bass we had for lunch that day still anchors the memory.
 Like all good memories, we attempt to replicate and relive the finer points.
 Upon our return from Italy, I gathered fresh pesto ingredients to do just that.

 Pesto derives its name from this traditional method as the word pesto means, to pound, or to crush.
 I appreciate authenticity as much as anyone does, but by using the processor, pesto can be prepared in the time it takes to boil the pasta, so it’s a quicker trip down memory lane!

 Pesto is a versatile sauce that can be tossed with pasta as a side dish, or used as a garnish on quiche, pizza, grilled chicken, or fish.
 Add 2-3 tablespoons of cream to this recipe for a creamy pesto to serve with steamed or grilled vegetables.

 This is a traditional basil pesto sauce; however, there are numerous variations by substituting other ingredients, including: walnuts, fresh parsley, cilantro, sun-dried tomatoes, spinach, or other hard cheeses.

 - Toast pine nuts in a skillet, stirring constantly, until lightly browned.
 Transfer to a platter to cool.
 In a food processor, puree basil leaves and garlic together.
 Add cheeses, pine nuts, salt and pepper, blend until well incorporated and a smooth paste is produced.
 With the processor still running, add oil in a steady, thin stream until all the oil is added.
 Adjust salt and pepper, to taste.

-- 6 medium zucchini -- about 1½ zucchini per person
+- 6 medium zucchini , about 1 1/2 zucchini per person

-- ¼ teaspoon sea salt
+- 1/4 teaspoon sea salt

-- 1 tablespoon extra virgin olive oil
+- 1 tablespoon extra-virgin olive oil

 - Ground black pepper